raystack/frontier/docs/docs/configurations.md

   # configs for user invitation to join an organization
   invite:
-    # invitation_with_roles if set to true will allow people in org with the permission to send invitation to users
+    # with_roles if set to true will allow people in org with the permission to send invitation to users
     # with set of role ids.
 When the invitation is accepted, the user will be added to the org with the roles specified
     # This can be a security risk if the user who is inviting is not careful about the roles he is adding
     # and cause permission escalation
     # Note: this is dangerous and should be used with caution
-    invitation_with_roles: false
+    with_roles: false
     # invite email template (if not specified, default template will be used)
     mail_invite:
       subject: "You have been invited to join an organization"